Body weight a minute!

 Turn up the heat on your yoga workout with this great core exercise.
 Starting in Warrior 3 — with one leg stable and standing straight, the other extended straight back, your arms extended in front of you and reaching forward — you can then pull your arms back in and bend the knee on your non-standing leg into an upright crunch.

-Want to incorporate the best bodyweight exercises into your fitness routine?
+Want to incorporate these body weight exercises into your routine?